Global Citizenship Education

 Skills

-Global Citizenship Education is about building students’ skills in order to effect positive change in our global society.
+Global Citizenship Education is about building students’ skills in order to affect positive change in our global society.
 Skills such as critical thinking and questioning can help students, not only to understand global issues, but also to take informed and meaningful action.
-Most GCE resources and methodologies focus on building these skills.
+GCE resources and methodologies focus on strengthening these skills.

 The type of skills that are built in GCE are as follows:

-(Note that these are skills that need to be built for both Junior and Senior Cycle)
+(These skills compliment those to be built in Junior and Senior Cycle)

 Communication Skills